tlubitz/SBtab/README.md

 Python code and example files by
 <b>Timo Lubitz, Jens Hahn, Elad Noor, Frank Bergmann (2018)</b>.

-Welcome to the SBtab respository.
 Data tables in the form of spreadsheets or delimited text files are the most utilised data format in Systems Biology.
 However, they are often not sufficiently structured and lack clear naming conventions that would be required for modelling.
-We propose the SBtab format as an attempt to establish an easy-to-use table format that is both flexible and clearly structured.
+We propose the <b>SBtab</b> format as an attempt to establish an easy-to-use table format that is both flexible and clearly structured.
 It comprises defined table types for different kinds of data; syntax rules for usage of names, shortnames, and database identifiers used for annotation; and standardised formulae for reaction stoichiometries.
 Predefined table types can be